MicrosoftLearning/mslearn-openai/Instructions/Labs/06-use-own-data.md

     - C#: `appsettings.json`
     - Python: `.env`

-3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed.
-Save the file.
+3. Update the configuration values to include:
+    - The  **endpoint** and a **key** from the Azure OpenAI resource you created (available on the **Keys and Endpoint** page for your Azure OpenAI resource in the Azure portal)
+    - The name you specified for your model deployment (available in the **Deployments** page in Azure OpenAI Studio).
+    - The endpoint for your search service (the **Url** value on the overview page for your search resource in the Azure portal).
+    - A **key** for your search resource (available in the **Keys** page for your search resource in the Azure portal - you can use either of the admin keys)
+    - The name of the search index (which should be `margiestravel`).

+4. Save the updated configuration file.

-4. Navigate to the folder for your preferred language and install the necessary packages.
+5. In the console pane, enter the following commands to navigate to the folder for your preferred language and install the necessary packages.

     **C#**